GeorgeAlehandro/snpProject/README.md

 ## About this project

 This project was done in the purpose of a course project for a web development and database management course at the University of Aix-Marseille M2-DLAD.
-The project is **temporarily** available at: http://snpproject-georgealehandro.pythonanywhere.com/.
+The project was available at: http://snpproject-georgealehandro.pythonanywhere.com/.
 ## Purpose
 The goal of this project is to create a website that allows for an interactive search for Single Nucleotide Polymorphisms **SNPs** from a database in a Django-based web framework.
 The user should also be able to search for **Phenotypes** (aka. traits) and the SNPs related to each one of them.